Perspective on Life in the Philippines

 I hope malefactors in the Philippines do not misuse Ms. Garcia’s obvious passion for peace and fair treatment and her comments to actually encourage a situation that would only worsen the situation.

-Richard Gordon, who grew up in and was mayor of Olongapo for 12 years.
+To that end I have forwarded a copy of her concerns as expressed in the article to Philippine Sen. Richard Gordon, who grew up in and was mayor of Olongapo for 12 years.
 It is largely through his efforts that the region was able to develop an economic base in twin-plant-type manufacturing, and recreational use to replace the income lost when the American forces left.
 He also turned what was once known as “Sin City” into a model city with efficient garbage collection, integrated solid waste management, health and sanitation and crime prevention, which earned it the title of the “Cleanest City” in the Philippines.

 In regard to the comments referring to prostitution increasing as a result of the “Visiting Forces Agreement” the numbers of U.S. military personnel involved are small and not frequent; and therefore not likely to increase the numbers of clients enough to require more sex workers.

-Much more an issue are the young women who are misled into entertainment job contracts and poorly conceived “domestic” positions around Asia, as well as those who seek out work as guest relations officers in the many bars in the Manila area and those who also are led into situations where they supply the burgeoning “sex
+Much more an issue are the young women who are misled into entertainment job contracts and poorly conceived “domestic” positions around Asia, as well as those who seek out work as guest relations officers in the many bars in the Manila area and those who also are led into situations where they supply the burgeoning “sex vacation” businesses with clients from all over the world.

 Lastly, I consider it a personal affront that Ms. Garcia observed a Filipina woman in the company of a white man and judged that she was a prostitute and he was American.
 Many Europeans and Australians also live in the Angeles area and not all Filipinas in the area are prostitutes.